 With the launch of a new engaging travel website, even more international guests can discover the authentic wonders of southern Oita Prefecture, a colorful hideaway where indigenous crabs are caught by hand in freshwater streams, where sea kayaks glide through cerulean blue waters and inviting locals make the most of the land and the sea.

-To experience the riches of southern Oita Prefecture, the TW team headed to upscale Zarai Oita restaurant in Ginza, where the wooden slats on the ceiling overhead are arranged like ship sails held taught in the wind, and the scenic bay windows overlook the shopping streets below and the passing Nozomi bullet trains.
+To experience the riches of southern Oita Prefecture, the TW team headed to upscale Zarai Oita restaurant in Ginza, where the wooden slats on the ceiling overhead are arranged like ship sails held taut in the wind, and the scenic bay windows overlook the shopping streets below and the passing Nozomi bullet trains.

 Mouthwatering Oita Cuisine